 Nescafé had a solid hold on the coffee-drinking market despite the advent of branded coffee chains like Starbucks in the ‘90s.
 Many of these gourmet coffee shops have been around since the ‘70s, but they didn’t realize their global expansion until this time.
 And then, when the 2000s came along, there arose a phenomenon that excited many coffee enthusiasts: the third wave of coffee culture, which pushed craft coffee to the forefront.
 Now, traditional coffee brands like Nescafé were dealing not only with big, fancy chain brands but also with smaller, artisanal brands that promised a purer, more special coffee experience.

 Coffee lovers were inspired not only to enjoy their daily cups but to elevate themselves to connoisseur status.
 This trendy penchant for a higher level of coffee experience affected the sales of instant coffee, not just Nescafé’s but also those of other brands.

 According to market research company Roy Morgan’s data on Australian consumers, the following are the inferred reasons behind Nescafé’s lower sales since that time.

 The spread of coffee shop culture and fondness for cups to go

-Visiting coffee shops used to be an indulgence, but it has become a habit, a lifestyle factor these days.
+Visiting coffee shops used to be an indulgence, but it has become a habit and a lifestyle factor these days.
 Patrons know that the coffee they’ll be getting is expertly served, and its flavor is far superior to that of the average instant coffee.
 As a bonus, they may also get a sandwich or pastry to enjoy with their cup for an enhanced coffee experience.